kenhkan/angular-curve/README.md

 7. Get Bower deps: `bower install`
 8. Open up `app/assets/index.html` and edit the variables starting with a `$`.
    This will be automated in a setup script in the future
-9. Replace `$APP_NAME` with your app name in `app/assets/loader.js`.
+9. Replace `$APP_NAME` with your app name in `app/assets/loader.js` and script files under `app/`.
 This will be automated in a setup script in the future.

+Or, if you're on a POSIX system, run the one-line setup script that bootstraps the project and run a server at `localhost:3333`: `./setup.sh`

 ## Usage